githubnext/gpt4-with-calc/docs/report.md

 Step 2 evaluates his arithmetic code.

 Step 3 combines the original question with both the arithmetic code and answers and generates the answer to the question.

-(The arithmetic code is included as it contains relevant explanation text - this could be omitted if the explanation text is combined with the answers).
+> NOTE: In Step 3 the arithmetic code is included as it contains relevant explanation text - this could be omitted if the explanation text is combined with the answers.

+> NOTE: In Step 3 a prompt directive can be added saying "only use numbers that are exactly present in the question or calculation".

 ## Example 1